Do you find your skin breaking into an itchy rash after spending a few hours under the sun? If yes, you likely have a sun allergy.

 Why Do You Get Sun Rash?

+Prolonged exposure to the sun is one of the primary causes of sun rashes.
 Some people are photosensitive and are more prone to sun rash.
 Studies are yet to narrow down on exactly what causes a sun rash.
 Some experts believe it is the sun's UV rays that cause the skin to react with a rash.
+In some instances, people who are sensitive to sunlamps or any artificial sources may develop a rash, resulting from an immune reaction.

 Factors That Can Make Your Skin More Prone To Sun Rash Include: